 Through its diverse portfolio of initiatives, Tujenge Africa Foundation strives to create thriving educational centers of thought and inspiration to transform youth in post-conflict regions into innovators, leaders, entrepreneurs, and peace agents in their communities.

-We create empathetic institutions that truly understand the plight of impoverished people, as well as anyone who might experience discrimination or marginalization based on ethnicity, gender, sexuality, ability, and area of residence
+We seek to create empathetic institutions that truly understand the plight of the impoverished, as well as anyone who might experience discrimination or marginalization based on ethnicity, gender, sexuality, ability, religion or creed, and area of residence.

 The Tujenge Scholars Program (TSP) is the flagship initiative of the Tujenge Africa Foundation.
 The first one-year, post-secondary preparatory program of its kind in Burundi, TSP's intensive curriculum is designed to embolden the next generation of leaders with the connections and skills to advance the nation.
 Using the humanities as a tool for national reconciliation, and teaching fundamentals such as English and STEM, the Program has become an essential launching point for positive change-makers in East Africa.
 Dedicated staff provide individualized counseling to each Scholar as they plan for university study and beyond.